starkfell/100DaysOfIaC/articles/day.53.arm.json.201.md

 - type (required)
 - name (required)
 - location (required).
 You'll typically specify location once in a parameter and reference that value throughout your template.
 - tags (optional).
-While options, tags are used frequently, often on the resource group, to specify project, ownership, environment, function
+While options, tags are used frequently, often on the resource group, to specify project, ownership, environment, and cost center to name a few.
 - dependsOn (optional).
 Used to specify dependent resources that must be deployed before the resource being described is deployed.
 See **Figure 1** for an example of dependencies in an ARM resource.
 - properties (required).
 Describes the properties of the resource being deployed.
 Open the ARM template HERE in your browser and search on "properties".